damien-carcel/app-skeleton/front/README.md

 # The front-end application

-This README only applied to the front-end part of the app-skeleton application.
+This README relates only to the front-end application.

-## How to use it

-You need to have `node` 8+ and either `yarn` 1.x or `npm` 5+ installed on your computer.
+## Requirements

+You need Yarn 1.x or NPM 6.x with NodeJS 8 or 10.

+it could work with other versions, but those are the one tested through continuous integration.

 ### Configure the API access